 I was meant to be the chef and my brother was going to be the waiter.
-Life has taken us in different ways, but we have managed to do what we wanted and where we wanted.
+Life has taken us on different paths, but we have managed to do what we wanted where we wanted.

 Have you ever been tempted to move to Logroño or to a large city?